Bears on the Loose

 Figure 1: TimeTraveler components

-You can time travel by moving the Time Cursor to a point-in-time.
-At load time, TimeTraveler is set at the current time as indicated by the Timeline Title and the Time Cursor pointing to the rightmost time marker, the purple one.
-In this case, Windows Explorer displays the file system as it normally does when TimeTraveler is not present.
+You can time travel by moving the time cursor to a point-in-time.
+When TimeTraveler starts, it is set at the current time as indicated by the timeline Title and the Time Cursor pointing to the rightmost time marker: the purple one.
+The timeline and its title are updated frequently to display the current time and reposition the timer markers on the timeline.
+When the time cursor is set at current time, Windows Explorer displays the file system as it normally does when TimeTraveler is not present.
 Figure 1 shows Explorer at the current time.
 The address bar is set to:

 F:\work\BOTL\TimeTraveler\Help

-Moving the Time Cursor to a point-in-time causes TimeTraveler to display the file system as it was at the traveled time.
-The Timeline Title is changed to display the traveled time and the path in the Explorer address bar is changed to refer to the current folder at the traveled time.
+Moving the Time Cursor to a point-in-time causes TimeTraveler to display the file system as it was at the time indicated by that tick on the Timeline.
+The Timeline Title is changed to display the selected time and the path in the Explorer address bar is changed to refer to the current folder at the selected time.
 The changed path in figure 2 is:

 C:\BearsOnTheLoose\F$\@GMT-2009.07.28-02.00.01\work\BOTL\TimeTraveler\Help

-This path can easily be deciphered.
-The turquoise portion is a folder created by TimeTraveler that serves as a mount point for shadow copies, or points-in-time.
+This path can be deciphered as follows: The turquoise portion is a folder created by TimeTraveler that serves as a mount point for shadow copies, or points-in-time.
 The yellow portion is a folder created to host sub-folders for the explored drive.
 The pink portion is a folder named after the GMT time of the point-in-time.
 Finally the green portion is the path being explored.
-From there, you are browsing the file system exactly as it was at the selected point-in-time as long as you stay under C:\BearsOnTheLoose\F$\@GMT-2009.07.28-02.00.01.
-Note that if the current folder did not exist at the traveled time then Explorer will be set to the closest ancestor that existed at the time.
+From there, you are browsing the file system exactly as it was at the selected point-in-time as long as you stay within the folder C:\BearsOnTheLoose\F$\@GMT-2009.07.28-02.00.01.
+Note that if the current folder does not exist at time you select, Explorer will be set to the closest ancestor that existed prior to that time.

-When TimeTraveler is set on a point-in-time, the Timeline title is fixed and only non-modifying operations are allowed on the files and folders.
+When TimeTraveler is set on a point-in-time, the timeline title is fixed and only non-modifying operations are allowed on the files and folders.
 This is because the shadow copies are inherently read-only.
-However you can use all read-only operations provided by Windows Explorer and its adds-on.
+You can't rewrite your history!
+However, you can use all the read-only operations provided by Windows Explorer and its adds-on, including Search.
 This makes TimeTraveler very powerful.
+Also notice in figure 2 that the right hand side of Windows Explorer has a gray background when navigating the history.
+This gives the user a visual clue that he or she is not looking at the current state of the file system.

 TimeTraveler at a point-in-time